 Any parent can apply for a place for their child at any time outside of the normal admissions round.
-Parents do not have the right to a second appeal in respect of the same school for the same academic year unless, in exceptional circumstances, the Board of Directors has accepted a second application from the parent because of a significant and material change in the circumstances of the parent, child or school, but have still refused admission.
+Parents do not have the right to a second appeal in respect of the same school for the same academic year unless, in exceptional circumstances, the Local Governing Bodyhas accepted a second application from the parent because of a significant and material change in the circumstances of the parent, child or school, but have still refused admission.